PankajRawat333/MyWebSite.dev/input/posts/building-serverless-conversational-gen-ai-application-using-amazon-q-business.md

   - amazon-q-business
   - textract
   - bedrock
-  - dotnet
   - lambda
   - s3
 ---

 [Amazon Q Business](https://docs.aws.amazon.com/amazonq/latest/qbusiness-ug/what-is.html) is a conversational assistant powered by generative artificial intelligence (AI) that enhances workforce productivity by answering questions on your data.
 Amazon Q Business also helps streamline tasks and accelerate problem solving.
 You can use Amazon Q Business to create and share task automation applications, or perform routine actions like submitting time-off requests and sending meeting invites.

-In this blog post, I’ll walk you through how I developed my conversational assistant to access my personal information from scanned documents.
-You can develop similar solution for enterprise with your company’s private data (Share point documents, application logs in S3 bucket, documents in google drive etc.)
+In this blog post, you will learn how to develop conversational assistant using Amazon Q Business to access your private data without writing any code.
+You can develop a similar solution for enterprises with various enterprise data sources (Share point documents, application logs in S3 bucket, documents in google drive etc.)

 [Connectors](https://docs.aws.amazon.com/amazonq/latest/qbusiness-ug/connectors-list.html) makes it easy to synchronize data from multiple content repositories with your Amazon Q index.
 Connectors can be scheduled to automatically sync your index with your data source, so you're always securely searching through the most up-to-date content.

 For experimental purpose, I used my personal documents.
 I have uploaded my personal documents such as Aadhaar, PAN, Driving license, Voter ID, Bank Account Passbook, and many more scanned documents in Amazon S3 bucket.
-Handling documents in image format can be quite challenging, as they are not readily accessible without the appropriate tools.
+Handling documents in image format can be quite challenging, as they are not readily without the appropriate tools.
 This is where Optical Character Recognition (OCR) software comes into play.
 To address this issue, I utilized Amazon Textract for its robust data extraction capabilities.
 For those interested in exploring further, I have shared the complete source code along with an explanation on [ServerlessLand](https://serverlessland.com/patterns/textract-lambda-cdk-dotnet).

 However, the situation became more complex when I began uploading a diverse set of documents (labeled, unlabeled and multilingual).
 The initial result were unsatisfactory.
-Although training improve the outcome, the time investment was more sigiificant than I had anticipated.
+Although Amazon Textract training improve the outcome, the time investment was more sigiificant than I had anticipated.

 Here are the few reasons why I didn't use Textract: